 Internships are a great way to enhance your résumé.
 Not only do they allow you to become more comfortable in a professional environment, but they can also help you get a job after you graduate!
 Molly goes over other reasons internships are important and offers five tips for landing one in high school and college.

 Double and triple-check your résumé (0:33)

-Print out a bunch of copies of your résumé and hand them out to your friends, family, guidance counselor, student advisor, etc. It is important to have several different opinions on what you can add or change on your résumé, because everyone has different ideas about what itshould look like!
+Print out a bunch of copies of your résumé and hand them out to your friends, family, school counselor, student advisor, etc. It is important to have several different opinions on what you can add to or change on your résumé, because everyone has different ideas about what it should look like!
 It is also recommended that you take your résumé to your school’s career center (if you have one) because these employees/students specialize in all things job preparation.

 Apply to as many internships as possible (1:30)

 The more internships you apply to, the more likely you are to get an interview and ultimately get hired!
 Apply to internships in subjects you love, industries you are curious about, and positions you know will challenge you.
 You can’t apply to too many internships—trust me!
 It takes a lot of persistence, but it is always worth it.

 Go on mock interviews (2:25)